 - You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
 Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Always install DIMMs with the same CAS latency.
-For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - If you install four 1 GB memory modules, the system may only recognize less than 3GB because the address space is reserved for other critical functions.
-This limitation appears on Windows® XP/Vista 32-bit operation system which does not support Physical Address Extension (PAE). - If you install Windows® XP/Vista 32-bit operation system, a total memory of less than 3GB is recommended. - This motherboard does not support memory modules made up of 128 Mb chips.
+For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - If you install four 2GB memory modules, the system may only recognize less than 8GB because the address space is reserved for other critical functions.
+This limitation appears on Windows® XP 32-bit operation system which does not support Physical Address Extension (PAE). - If you install Windows® XP 32-bit operation system, a total memory of less than 3GB is recommended. - This motherboard does not support memory modules made up of 128 Mb chips or double sided x16 memory modules.